NOTE: The simplification does not consider all the possible versions of Maximo, add-ons, industry solutions, etc.

 - Authorized Users: Power users that can access all applications.

 - Express Use User: Basic users that can run and view reports, view and approve records, and make updates to work orders that are assigned to them.
+Read-only access to all application is allowed.
 This option is available starting from Maximo 7.5.

 - Unlimited use users: Self Service Requestors, Desktop Requisitions and Health, Safety Environment Self Service Users entitlements are included with core license for unlimited users.